PHILADELPHIA REFLECTIONS

 the United States.

-Abraham Lincoln was having a hard time finding a reason to challenge South Carolina's right to secede, which was later depicted by them as simply revoking their previous ratification of the Constitution in 1789.
+Abraham Lincoln was having a hard time finding a reason to challenge South Carolina's right to secede, which was later depicted by the state as simply revoking its previous ratification of the Constitution in 1789.
 If they could join the Union, they could un-join the Union, so, Goodbye.

 Not so, said Lincoln.
-When South Carolina ratified the Articles of Confederation in 1778, those Articles clearly stated the Union was to be perpetual, or at least the Artcles uniting the colonies were to be so.
+When South Carolina ratified the Articles of Confederation in 1778, those Articles clearly stated the Union was to be perpetual, or at least the Articles uniting the colonies were to be so.
 Articles of Confederation: Article XIII.
 Every State shall abide by the determination of the United States in Congress assembled, on all questions which by this confederation are submitted to them.
-And the Articles of this Confederation shall be inviolably observed by every State, and the Union shall be perpetual; nor shall any alteration at any time hereafter be made in any of them; unless such alteration be agreed to in a Congress of the United States, and be afterwords confirmed by the legislatures of every State.
+And the Articles of this Confederation shall be inviolably observed by every State, and the Union shall be perpetual; nor shall any alteration at any time hereafter be made in any of them; unless such alteration be agreed to in a Congress of the United States, and be afterward confirmed by the legislatures of every State.
 That sounds pretty perpetual to most readers, making the Constitution merely a clarification of details, or at most an amendment to the Articles of Confederation.
-Ratification of the Articles in 1781 suggests the strong inference that the intent of Article XIII was to prevent individual states from making a separate peace with Great Britain, or Britain from claiming conquered territory was no longer American.There's no doubt the Articles do say perpetual and no doubt South Carolina signed them.
+There is a strong implication that the intent of Article XIII was to prevent individual states from making a separate peace with Great Britain, or Britain from claiming conquered territory was no longer American.There's no doubt the Articles do say perpetual and no doubt South Carolina signed them.
 However, it is equally certain that Alabama, Arkansas, Louisiana, Mississippi, and Texas did not sign the Articles.
 Six hundred thousand casualties later, this fine legal dispute was settled in Lincoln's favor, but not before the Gettysburg Address further muddled Constitutional Law by proposing in effect that the Declaration of Independence formed the basis for the Constitution.
 However, a speech at a ceremony hardly qualifies as a national ratification, and the Gettysburg Address did not achieve much acclaim for several more decades, suggesting later politicians were doing some special pleading, To include either the Declaration or the Gettysburg Address in a discussion of Constitutional intent is to ignore a lot of contemporary history.
-Only the Articles and the Constitution itself can claim to have been intended as a system of governance, with at least some attempt made to obtain a general ratification, followed by long periods of conforming to them to display even stronger ratification.
+Many of the clauses and even some of the wording of the Constitution is taken directly from the Articles to the Constitution, whereas the claim tracing origin in the Declaration of Independence is based on the conflict between the two in the "All men are created equal" versus the later assignment in the Constitution of only 3/5 of a vote for slaves.
+The party of Thomas Jefferson can only make the claim that the Declaration made an assertion which was later overturned by the Constitution, only to be reversed again by the Civil War and the Fourteenth Amendment.
+Only the Articles and the Constitution itself can claim to have been intended as a system of governance, with at least some attempt made to obtain general ratification, followed by long periods of conforming to them, to display even stronger ratification.
+It may be humanitarian, but it is not good history to assert that a Declaration is Law.

-So now Philadelphia has two large, competing, institutions at either end of a long grassy Mall.
+So now Philadelphia has two large, competing, institutions at either end of a long grassy Mall on Sixth Street, Chestnut to Vine.
 Each has a paid staff, busily organizing new points of view in competition for legal authority as well as visitors.
 One really must wish that Lincoln had found some other legal theory to justify military action.
 The Articles of Confederation, which were anyway not fully ratified until 1781, established a military alliance of thirteen otherwise fairly autonomous states.
-The Constitution, beginning with the words We, the People,? created a nation of citizens, in 1788.
+The Constitution, beginning with the words We, the People, created a nation of citizens, in 1788.

 There's quite a difference, and the second was emphatically based on dissatisfaction with the first.
 It thus is a favorite theme for those who argue for a "living" Constitution, in which any change at all is legitimate if enough people clamor for it.
 My own view of this, if anyone cares, is that our Union is the only example in history where a number of viable sovereign states voluntarily and permanently surrendered their powers to become a "more perfect union".
 Many others have tried to do the same, starting with the French Revolution and continuing with the United Nations and the European Union.
 So far, every other attempt has been a failure.
-So I am very reluctant to see us tinker with the Constitution, because the invisible balances are so subtle and largely unspoken.
-It may not be perfect, but so far, it is the only one that seems to work.
-Such pious worship of a mystery seems to offend a lot of people.
+So I am very reluctant to see us tinker with the Constitution because the invisible balances are so subtle and largely unspoken.
+It may not be perfect, but so far it is unique in being the only one that seems to work.
+Such pious worship of a mystery seems to offend a lot of people, so let's get a little more pointed.

 I believe that George Washington wasn't the first president but I don't belive he was the Eleventh.